freddychenyouren2/cs3219-ay2425s1-project-g52/README.md

 npm install
 ```

-Once that is done, last step is to get the .env file from a developer and drop it into the `backend` directory
+Once that is done, last step is to get both the `.env` files from a developer and drop it into either the `frontend` or `backend` directory

 ## Running the application